alikemalozkan/CodingPractice353/README.md

-## Coding Practice and Interview System
+## MasterCoding

-Coding Practice and Interview System will provide a platform for companies and users.
+MasterCoding will provide a platform for companies and users.
 Using this platform users will be able to practice coding, join tracks and companies will be able to interview and hire users.

 ### Group Members
 Tanay Toksoy<br />